 - 1. Upon arrival of the concrete on the project the inspector checks the batch ticket to verify the project number and class of concrete match up with the mix design.
 The inspector notes the time batching is completed to ensure placement time is not exceeded.
 Also the inspector determines based on the batch ticket how much water is allowable to be added. - 2.
 The contractor verifies that the mix will provide the workability required.
-If additional water is needed the contractor is allowed to add up to the limit the inspector communicates. - 3.
+If additional water is needed the contractor is allowed to add up to the limit the inspector communicates.
+All water and admixtures must be added before tests are conducted. - 3.
 Once the contractor adds all water to be used the inspector samples the concrete.
 The acceptance tests for slump and air must begin within 5 minutes of the time the sample is obtained.
 Temperature test should begin immediately. - 4.
 Test specimens are to be made within 15 minutes after obtaining the sample. - 5.
 Concrete should be sampled from the discharge end of placement.
-If concrete is pumped, the sample shall be obtained from the end of the pump for acceptance testing. - 6.
-Obtain the sample by passing the receptacle through the entire discharge stream or divert the stream completely into a sampling container.
+If concrete is pumped, the sample shall be obtained from the end of the pump for acceptance testing.